sneakerfish/auto-status-report/README.md

 ## Report Formats

 ### Markdown (Default)
-- Human-readable format with sections and formatting
+- Human-readable journal-style format with narrative daily summaries
+- Commits organized by day with timestamps in US/Eastern timezone
+- AI-generated summaries that read like a development diary
-- Perfect for sharing with team members or managers
+- Perfect for sharing with team members or keeping a development log
-- Includes AI-generated insights and summaries

 ### JSON
 - Machine-readable format for further processing